By Dan Cantorna

 Data is considered by many to be the oil of the 21st century.
 The success of any brand in today’s digital economy is ultimately dictated by its access to data and ability to interpret it.
 There is no question that you need to leverage your own customer data.
 However, brands need to go further if they are to reap the benefits of true customer satisfaction and achieve longer-term loyalty.
 Regardless of industry, companies need to ensure that any marketing collateral resonates with the target customer’s everyday lifestyle, and to achieve this, marketers need to understand what makes them tick on a day-to-day basis.

 To help build a clearer picture of customers and their preferences, marketers can apply third-party data to first or second-party data.
-This will enable businesses to offer a more personalised experience throughout – and beyond – the customer journey.
+This will enable businesses to offer a more personalized experience throughout – and beyond – the customer journey.
 Perhaps one of the most valuable forms of third-party data for today’s marketers in the travel industry is OND, shorthand for ‘origin and destination’.

 Origin and destination (OND)

 OND data shows where a traveller has departed from and where they are travelling to, helping marketers to build a greater picture of them.

 Varying from the extremely personal to the more generic, all OND data is valuable.
 Personalized OND data provides key insights into behavioural information, for travel searches and travel booking, if captured.
 Meanwhile, the broader OND data serves to uncover general travel trends, providing guidance on more effective and reach-optimized marketing communications for a range of journey-related services, from duty-free shops at the origin airport to ground transportation offers to the destination airport.
 Generic OND data is no different from any other segmentation or targeting data, in as much as brands need to have a good idea of why they are targeting a certain segment, what the message is, the relevance and the propensity to convert.